AI Leaf Identifier

 Examples: Pine, Spruce, Cedar, Juniper

 Note: Leaf characteristics such as margin type, venation pattern, and arrangement on the stem provide important clues for plant identification.
-Seasonal changes can also affect leaf appearance, with some species showing different coloration or leaf forms throughout the year.
+Seasonal changes can also affect leaf appearance.

 Benefits of AI Leaf Identification